SimVascular/svZeroDSolver/paper/paper.md

 This allows users to build more accurate zero-dimensional models than those typically based purely on the anatomy of the vascular region of interest [@richter2024bayesian].
 The `svZeroDGUI` application is a web-based graphical interface that allows users to create zero-dimensional simulations by interactively dragging-and-dropping individual blood vessels, heart chambers, boundary conditions, connections between these blocks, etc.
 Another graphical application, `svZeroDVisualization`, is an interface to visualize the lumped-paramater structure of given anatomical models as well as the simulated hemodynamics within each block.
-Together, these graphical interfaces make `svZeroDSolver` intuitive for a wide range of users, potentially expanding its use from research to intructional and clinical contexts.
+Together, these graphical interfaces make `svZeroDSolver` intuitive for a wide range of users, potentially expanding its use from research to instructional and clinical contexts.
 The functionality and accuracy of `svZeroDSolver` is assessed using continuous integration tests on GitHub, and has also been verified by comparing with high-fidelity three dimensional simulations [@pfaller22].
 This combination of features makes `svZeroDSolver` uniquely applicable to a wide range of applications in cardiovascular biomechanics.